in this section

 The bra will act as the "dressing," holding the implants and breasts in position.
 After 2 weeks you may sleep without the bra.
 You may shower the day after surgery.

 If you have sagging breasts and a loss of fullness in the top portion of your breasts, you are likely a candidate for the procedure.
-Women who find they liked the fullness their breasts during pregnancy better than post-pregnancy are good candidates for a breast lift with implants.
+For example, women who liked fullness during pregnancy better than post-pregnancy.
+Various other factors (condition of skin, etc.) will be discussed at time of consultation to see if you are a good candidate.